eggls6/nine/README.md

 ## REQUIREMENTS:
-		fortran 90 compiler (best: gfortran, no guarantees for ifort, though should work if later than version 11.0) make
+Fortran 90 compiler (best: gfortran, no guarantees for ifort, though should work if later than version 11.0) make

 ## INSTALLATION: